Time dependent Markovian master equation beyond the adiabatic limit: Introduction

 We substantiate these claims with the application of our master equation to the analysis of a periodically driven two-level system.
 It is well known that, for periodic Hamiltonians, the Floquet theory based approach leads to a Lindblad master equation with a derivation that matches that for a time-independent scenario, as long as the Floquet representation of the system time-evolution operator is known (\cite{Floquet}).
 However, in many cases this representation is hard to obtain, which limits significantly the practical implementation of this approach.

 In contrast, we demonstrate that our framework is specifically tailored for the effective study of strong periodic drivings.
 This approach provides a valuable alternative method to analyse the behaviour of populations and coherences in the instantaneous eigenbasis of the system Hamiltonian.
 In the strong driving regime, we show that the driven dissipative dynamics described by our master equation is responsible for enhanced generation of coherence as compared with the purely unitary dynamics, the latter in agreement with results provided in \cite{Dann}.
 Ultimately, we check that in the adiabatic limit our master equation correctly reproduces the equation in \cite{Zanardi}.

+As last step, we extend the analysis to the situation of two interacting qubits, with one of them subject to a periodic driving and the other in direct contact with the environment.
+We analyse the combined effect of driving and dissipation in the strong driving regime, by looking at local observables of the two qubits.
+Furthermore, the limiting case of weakly interacting qubits is treated in detail.
+In particular, it is shown in this regime that the master equation fails to correctly reproduce the dynamics of the system, as result of the breakdown of the full-secular approximation.

 Our results are supported by numerically exact simulations obtained by propagating the joint dynamics of system and environment using tensor networks.

-This paper is organized as follows.
+This paper is organised as follows.
 We begin by presenting the general derivation of the quantum master equation (section 2).
-We then move to discuss the application to the paradigmatic case of a periodically driven qubit coupled to a bosonic environment and proceed to benchmark the results of our derived master equations against numerically exact simulations (section 3).
-We finally present the conclusions and give further prospects on the present topic (section 4).
-Additional technical details on the considered methodology can be found in the appendices (A-B), including a succinct discussion on tensor network simulations (appendix C).
+We then move to discuss the application to the paradigmatic case of a periodically driven qubit coupled to a bosonic environment and following the case of two interacting qubits, proceeding in addition to benchmark the results of our derived master equations against numerically exact simulations (section 3 and 4).
+We finally present the conclusions and give further prospects on the present topic (section 5).

+A quick summary of the main results obtained are reported in the paragraph at the end of section 2, where the reader can find the necessary information to calculate and make use of the master equation derived in this paper.

+Additional technical details on the considered methodology can be found in the appendices (A-C), including a succinct discussion on tensor network simulations (appendix D).